Chustinjeng/Telegram-scraper-and-adder/README.md

 python3 add2group.py
 ```
 - Can add members to any of your groups
-- You can choose to name your new csv file, this is a new csv file **minus** all the new users added in the group
+- You can choose to name your new csv file, this is a new csv file **minus** all the new users added in the target group
-- **Note**: The group's privacy settings should be public and allow you to add members in
+- **Note**: The target group's privacy settings should be public and allow you to add members in

 ## Alternative
 - The codes can also be converted to .exe files